Two Campuses: One Spirit

 Westside Classroom Building (WS)

-Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Learning Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; and computer labs.
-The Ancell School of Business and the education and computer science departments are located in this building as well as the offices for the Charles Ives Center for the Arts.
+Besides its many classrooms and lecture forums, this uniquely designed facility features the Robert S. Young Business Library and its Ancell Learning Commons; the Advanced Technology Classroom, a high-tech, joint-research, interactive classroom venture between this university and the IBM Corporation; computer labs; the university’s Publication and Design department; as well as the newly established Entrepreneurship, Research, and Innovation Center (E.R.I.C.).
+The Ancell School of Business and the education and computer science departments are also located in this building as well as the offices for the Charles Ives Center for the Arts.

 A 33-acre nature preserve worthy of Thoreau himself, the WNP is also an outdoor laboratory with meandering trails, a babbling brook, and a wide variety of flora and fauna indigenous to this beautiful part of Connecticut.

 This fabulous center contains a 4,000-seat arena, indoor basketball and volleyball courts, a weight training facility, a swimming pool, the athletic and recreation department offices, and the WCSU Hall of Fame.
-Western's tennis courts are right outside the building.
+Many area high schools conduct their graduations in the O’Neill Center, as it is known for short.
+Western’s tennis courts are right outside the building.
 The Westside campus also has fully lighted rugby, intramural, baseball, softball and practice field.